gelven4sec/octoshell/README.md

 ## Builtin features
 For the moment:
-- '|' pipe function to pass the the STDOUT of a process to the STDIN of another
+- `|` pipe function to pass the the STDOUT of a process to the STDIN of another

 ## To Do
-- Simple pipe process
+- I/O Redirections : need help btw
+- `help` command to introduce the shell